defectivemaker/defective-blog/content/posts/on-llms/index.md

 ---
-title: Are LLMs just predicting the next word
+title: Are LLMs just predicting the next word?
 date: 2024-12-18 00:00:00
 categories: [AI]
 post_description: Are LLMs just predicting the next word